kytos/legacy/README.rst

 |Experimental| |Tag| |Release| |License|

-Network Applications(*NApps*) is part of *Kytos* project and was developed to be used with `Kytos Controller <http://github.com/kytos/kytos>`__.
+Network Applications(*NApps*) is part of `Kytos project <https://kytos.io/>`__ and was developed to be used with it.
 This repository contain only NApps developed by Kytos core team.

 Beside this Napps, new applications can be developed by third-part and may not be maintened by the core team.
 But of course that we support this and we provide